mikejohnson51/AOI/paper/paper.md

 Two convenience functions `bbox_st` and `bbox_sp` help convert between `data.frame` and `sf` representations of a bounding area respectively.

 `check`: is a leaflet wrapper that generates an interactive map of a queried point or boundary.
 Embedded in these maps are tools for measuring distance, finding latitude and longitude coordinates, and viewing a variety of base maps.
-All images in the paper were created by piping the respective getAOI or geocode call to `check()` (e.g. `AOI = getAOI("Denver") %>% check()`).
+All images in the paper were created by piping the respective getAOI or geocode call to `check()` (e.g. `getAOI("Denver") %>% check()`).

 In addition of providing programatic workflows for creating AOIs, one of the principle aims of this package is to enhance reproducibility without needing to read, write, and share files.
 This is first achieved by allowing AOIs to be generated within scripts.
 However, there is often a need to verbally describe the AOI used.
 In cases where the AOI was not created via `getAOI()`, `describe`  converts any spatial object into the AOI parameters needed to replicate the extent.